griffithlab/pVACtools/docs/pvacseq/input_file_prep/vep.rst

 Installing VEP
 --------------

-1. To download and install the VEP command line tool follow `these instructions <http://useast.ensembl.org/info/docs/tools/vep/script/index.html>`_.
+1. To download and install the VEP command line tool follow `the VEP installation instructions <http://useast.ensembl.org/info/docs/tools/vep/script/index.html>`_.
 2. We recommend the use of the VEP cache for your annotation.
-The VEP cache can be downloaded following `these instructions
+The VEP cache can be downloaded following `these VEP cache installation instructions
    <http://useast.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache>`_.
    Please ensure that the Ensembl cache version matches the reference build and Ensembl version used in other parts of your analysis (e.g. for RNA-seq